abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 ### Installation

-For now, only PostgreSQL is supported for making auto-migrations.
-Support for other databases is planned for future development.
 For the following example, we will use a database running as a Docker container as described in [docker-compose](https://github.com/abogoyavlensky/automigrate/blob/59797c63ffd3af008dcb9825a9d8887347bf5c36/examples/docker-compose.yaml#L4-L11).